Table of Contents

 Summary

-This article has outlined the various legal bases you can rely on to process sensitive personal data, as well as the concept of dual legal basis.
+This article has outlined the various legal bases you can rely on to process sensitive personal data, as well as the concept of double materiality.

 It is intended as a guide to help you identify the appropriate legal basis for your data processing activities.
 For more detailed information, we recommend reviewing the full text of Article 9 in the GDPR to ensure you understand the exact wording and requirements for each legal basis.